Scalable Second Order Optimization for Deep Learning: Distributed System Design

 The overall design of our implementation is illustrated by the timeline in \cref{fig:system}.
-As discussed in the previous section the preconditioner computation (inverse $p$th root) is expensive and requires double precision.
-Here we exploit the heterogeneity in the distributed training hardware by utilizing a key resource that is typically available in the distributed training architectures---the central processing units (CPUs) on the machines to which the accelerator such as GPUs or Cloud TPUs are attached.
-These CPUs are responsible for gathering and processing training data, and auxiliary activities such as check-pointing and summarization of training state.
-They are often idle or at low utilization while the accelerator is running the training loop, and offer double precision arithmetic automatically, which makes them a perfect choice to run the preconditioner computation without adding any extra cost to the training run.
+As discussed in the previous section the preconditioner computation (inverse $p$th root) is expensive and requires double precision, also we need to do this computation once every few hundred steps.
+These observations naturally suggested using the often underutilized CPUs on the machines to which the accelerators such as GPUs or Cloud TPUs are attached.
+CPUs offer double precision arithmetic while being cheaper which makes them a perfect choice to run the preconditioner computation without adding any extra overhead to the training, as the computation is pipelined and runs asynchronously without blocking the training loop.

-As mentioned above, we run the preconditioner computation every few hundred steps and make use of a stale version of the preconditioner in the training loop until a fresher version of the preconditioner becomes available, see Fig.~\ref{fig:en_fr_delay} for empirical justification.
-Moreover, the computation is pipelined and runs asynchronously without blocking the training loop.
-As preconditioners need to be computed for every layer of the network, we distribute the computation across all the CPUs that are part of the training system.
-As a result, the most expensive step in Shampoo adds almost nothing to the overall training time!
+Preconditioners need to be computed for every layer of the network so we distribute the computation across all the CPUs that are part of the training system.
+As a result, the most expensive step in Shampoo adds almost nothing to the overall training time.
+Moreover, the computational overhead of preconditioned gradient is independent of the batch size.
+Thus, increasing the batch size allows us to linearly decrease the overhead making Shampoo practical for very large scale training setups.
+On smaller problems (e.g., CIFAR-10, see \cref{sec:cifar-details}), we find that our design still results in training time improvements as preconditioner computations take very little time.